byezy/frencli/README.md

 - **Modifiers**: Built-in support for lowercasing, uppercasing, title casing, and regex replacement.
 - **Undo Facility**: Easily reverse your last batch of changes if you make a mistake.
 - **Collision Protection**: Skips existing target files by default.
-- **Multi-Subcommand Support**: Commands can be specified in any order for easier editing.
+- **Multi-Subcommand Support**: Subcommands can be specified in any order for easier editing.

 ## Installation